algosup/2024-2025-project-3-quickest-path-team-2/documents/management/documents/code_of_conduct.md

-# Code of conduct
+# Code of Conduct

 This document defines the way in which the team will work and collaborate together.
-It contains the behaviours to be adopted and encouraged, as well as those to be avoided and its consequences.
+It contains the behaviours to be adopted and encouraged, as well as those to be avoided and their consequences.

 ## Expected Behaviours